 From the moment fresh produce is ready for sale (such as fruit or vegetables harvested, animals slaughtered, eggs laid or bread leaves the oven), time starts ticking on its ‘freshness’.
 This is why fresh produce supply chains must be faster and more efficient than other product supply chains which handle goods that are non-perishable or have much longer shelf lives.

-Technology can help by tackling the following challenges:
+This is where technology comes in.
+Technology affects the food industry by tackling the following challenges:

 - Minimising the time spent in the supply chain

 - Ensuring goods are kept in optimum conditions during transit

 - Reducing food waste and loss